5mit/pico-altbeacon/README.md

 # Pico W - AltBeacon

-An implementation of a BLE beacon using the AltBeacon pseudo standard.
+An implementation of a BLE beacon for the Raspberry Pi Pico W using the AltBeacon pseudo standard.

 This project contains two programs: picow_ble_beacon (beacon.c) and picow_ble_receiver (receiver.c)